jnozzi/cocoadev.com/markdown/CodingGuidelines.md

 ----

-Checkout General/NSKeyValueCoding (item 2 and 3 in     valueForKey:):
+Checkout NSKeyValueCoding (item 2 and 3 in     valueForKey:):

 *If a public accessor method is not found and the class     methodaccessInstanceVariablesDirectly returns     YES, searches for a private accessor method based on key (a method preceded by an underbar).
 For example, with a key of �lastName�,     valueForKey: looks for a method named     _getLastName or     _lastName.